Vuxoni/Core-Configuration-Docs/_configplist/02-AMD/01-Desktop/04-5XXX/07-NVRAM.md

 | --- | --- | --- |
 | Placeholder | Placeholder | Placeholder |

 ``prev-lang:kbd`` can be set as either type Data or type String.
-When set to String, it should be filled out with a language and country code, plus the desired keyboard layout.
+When set to String, it should be filled out with a language and country code, plus the desired keyboard layout in the format of language code-country code:layout code `lc-CC:123`.
 Some examples are:

 `en-US:0` - US English with US standard keyboard.
 `en-US:15000` - US English with US Int'l keyboard layout.
 `sv-SE:7` - Sweden Swedish with Swedish Pro keyboard layout.
 `ru-RU:252`- Russia Russian with a macOS "ABC" layout.
-`pt-BR:71` - Brazil Portuguese with a macOS Brazilian keyboard layout.
+`pt-BR:128` - Brazil Portuguese with a macOS Brazilian keyboard layout.

-takes a Data or an ASCII string defining default keyboard layout.
-Format is lang-COUNTRY:keyboard, e.g. ru-RU:252 for Russian locale and ABC keyboard.
-Also accepts short forms: ru:252 or ru:0 (U.S. keyboard, compatible with 10.9).
-Using non-latin keyboard on 10.14 will not enable ABC keyboard, unlike previous and subsequent macOS versions, and is thus not recommended in case 10.14 is needed.
+Short forms such as `ru:252`, `sv:7`, or `en:0` are also possible, where the first two letters are a language code, and the number is the keyboard layout code.

+When set as type Data, you take your language, country code and keyboard layout combination and convert it from ASCII to hexadecimal and enter that in.

+A list of keyboard layout codes will be added in the future.

 ``run-efi-updater`` overrides EFI firmware updating support in macOS (MultiUpdater, ThorUtil, and so on).
 Setting this to No or alternative boolean-castable value will prevent any firmware updates in macOS starting with 10.10 at least.